yudhistira-hyppe/hyppe-app/assets/dummy_md/terms_of_use_en.md

 ***********************************************************************************************

 **1. Types of personal data we use**

 We collect and use the following information about you:

 - **Your Profile Information**
 You provide us with information when you register with Hyppe, including your username, password, date of birth (if applicable), email address and/or phone number, information you disclose in your user profile, and your profile photo or video.

 - **User Content and Behavioral Information**
 We process the content you generate and view on Hyppe, including the preferences you set (such as language choice) , the photos, audio and videos you upload or make, and the comments you make (“User Content”).
 If you add effects to your User Content, we may collect versions of your User Content that do not include the effects.
 We may collect information about images and audio that are part of your User Content, such as identifying the objects and sights that appear, their presence and location in images of facial and body features and attributes, the nature of the audio, and the text of the words spoken in your User Content.
 We may collect this information to enable special video effects, for content moderation, for demographic classification, for content and advertising recommendations, and for other non-identifying operations.
 We may access content, including text, images and videos, found on your device's clipboard, with your permission.
 For example, if you choose to start sharing content with a third party platform, or choose to paste content from the clipboard into the Application, we access the information stored on the clipboard to fulfill your request.
 We collect information through surveys, challenges and competitions that you enter.
 We also collect information about your use of the Application, for example, how you engage with the Application, including how you interact with the content we show you, the advertisements you see, the videos you watch and issues encountered, the content you like, content that you save to 'My Playlists', the users you follow, and how you engage with your followers.
 We also conclude your preferences, including your interests, gender and age for content customization purposes.
 We process information about your followers, the number of likes you receive, and responses to the content you upload, for the purpose of promoting your content to other users and finding out if your profile provides further opportunities for collaboration.
 When appropriate, we will also use this information for the purpose of serving customized advertisements and to inform you of new services and other opportunities.

 - **Technical information we collect about You**
 We collect certain information about the device you use to access the Application, such as your IP address, user agent, mobile operator, time zone setting, identifier for advertising purposes, your device model, device system, network type, device ID, screen resolution and system your operation, the name and type of applications and files, pattern or rhythm of keystrokes, battery status, audio settings, and connected audio devices.
 When you sign in from multiple devices, we will be able to use your profile information to identify your activity across multiple devices.
 We may also associate you with information collected from devices other than the one you use to log into the Application.

 - **Location**
 We collect information about your approximate location, including location information based on your SIM card and/or IP address.
 With your permission, we may also collect precise location data (such as GPS).

 - **In-App Transactions**
 Your transactions will be made through your Premium Dana Account and Hyppe Balance accounts.
 We will collect any financial or billing information from you in connection with the transaction.
 We will monitor all transactions in the application and we will collect related data.
 Balance withdrawals can be made using a third party, in this case Dana, where the limit and use is in accordance with the terms and conditions applicable by Dana.
 Provisions regarding Hyppe Balance are regulated for use in accordance with the terms of the application, where Hyppe Balance users can save and withdraw balances in the application and synchronize them to Premium Dana Account.
 In-app transactions include the use of vouchers used to promote your ads and also include your income when watching the ads.
 The revenue through the ads you watch will go into your Hyppe Balance, we will also monitor and store this data in our database.

 - **Proof of your identity or age**
 We ask you to provide proof of identity or proof of age to use certain features, such as a verified account, and when you want to make transactions within the application, to ensure that you are of legal age to use the Application, or in other cases when verification may be required.

 - **Premium User**
 We will use the data that you input as a premium user, including the name of the organization or company, address and other data.
 By using a premium account you can enjoy more features of Hyppe, such as being able to place ads to increase the impression of your account or goods or company.
 With this, the data from Ads that you have created and will create will enter our database and we can store and use it according to the needs and conditions of the Hyppe company.

 **2. How we use your personal data**

 We will use the information we collect about you in the following ways:
 -   Notify you of changes to our services

--   ️ Provide user support for you
+-   Provide user support for you

--   ️ Customize the content you receive and provide specific content that will interest you
+-   Customize the content you receive and provide specific content that will interest you

--   ️ Allows you to share User Content and interact with other users
+-   Allows you to share User Content and interact with other users

--   ️ Allow our messaging service to function if you choose to use this functionality
+-   Allow our messaging service to function if you choose to use this functionality

--    communicate with you
+-   Communicate with you

--   ️ To help us detect and fight abuse, malicious acts, fraud, spam and illegal activity on the App;
+-   To help us detect and fight abuse, malicious acts, fraud, spam and illegal activity on the App;

--   ️Make it easy for you to make transactions within the Application;
+-   Make it easy for you to make transactions within the Application;

--   ️Allows you to earn and withdraw revenue within the Application;
+-   Allows you to earn and withdraw revenue within the Application;

--   ️Ensuring you are protected for content ownership;
+-   Ensuring you are protected for content ownership;

--   ️Perform data analysis and test the Application to ensure its stability and security;

--   ️Ensure your safety and security, including reviewing user content and related metadata for violations of our Community Guidelines and other inappropriate content;

--   ️Ensure content is presented in the most effective way for you and your device;

--   ️Improve, promote and develop the App and promote popular topics, hashtags and campaigns on the App;

 -   Perform data analysis and test the Application to ensure its stability and security;
+-   Ensure your safety and security, including reviewing user content and related metadata for violations of our Community Guidelines and other inappropriate content;
+-   Ensure content is presented in the most effective way for you and your device;
+-   Improve, promote and develop the App and promote popular topics, hashtags and campaigns on the App;
+-   Perform data analysis and test the Application to ensure its stability and security;

--   ️Allows you to participate in interactive features on the Application;
+-   Allows you to participate in interactive features on the Application;

--   ️To allow you to socialize on the App;
+-   To allow you to socialize on the App;

--   ️To ensure that you are of legal age to use our Applications (as required by law).
+-   To ensure that you are of legal age to use our Applications (as required by law).

--   ️Provide customized advertising for you;
+-   Provide customized advertising for you;

--   ️Provide location-based services to you (when such services are available in your jurisdiction);
+-   Provide location-based services to you (when such services are available in your jurisdiction);

--   ️To tell our algorithm
+-   To tell our algorithm

--   ️Enforce our terms, conditions and policies;
+-   Enforce our terms, conditions and policies;

--   ️Manage the Application, including troubleshooting; and
+-   Manage the Application, including troubleshooting; and
 -   To facilitate the sale, promotion and purchase of goods and services and to provide user support.

 **3. How we share your personal data**

 We share your data with the following third parties:

 **Business partner**
 When you choose to share content on a social media App, the video, username and accompanying text will be shared through that platform or, if shared via an instant messaging platform such as Whatsapp, a link of the content will be shared.

 **Payment Provider**
 If you choose to charge or make other payments related to a transaction using Premium Dana Account or Hyppe Balance, we will share data with the relevant payment provider to facilitate this transaction.
 For Hyppe Balance transactions, we share a transaction ID to allow us to identify you and provide the correct amount of Balance to your account after you make a transaction.

 **Service Provider**
 We provide information and content to service providers that support our business, the Application is a safe and fun place and service providers who help us market the Application.

 **Analytical provider**
 We use analytics providers to help us in the optimization and improvement of the Application.
 Our third-party analytics providers also help us serve targeted advertisements.

 **Advertisers and Advertising Networks**
 We share information with advertisers and third party companies to indicate the number and users of the App who have viewed or clicked on the ads.
 We share your device ID with the assessment company so that we can link your activity on the App with your activity on other websites; we then use this information to show you advertisements that may be of interest to you.

 **Our Company Group**
 We may also share your information with other members, subsidiaries or affiliates of our group of companies, to provide the Application, including improving and optimizing the Application, preventing unauthorized use, and supporting users.

 **Law enforcement**
 We will share your information with law enforcement agencies, public authorities or other organizations where legally required to do so, or if such use is reasonably necessary to:
 - comply with legal obligations, processes or requests;
 - enforce our Terms of Service and other agreements, policies and standards, including investigating any potential violations therein;
 - detect, prevent, or address security, fraud, or technical issues; or
 - protect the rights, property or safety of us, our users, third parties, or the public as required or permitted by law (including exchanging information with other companies and organizations for purposes of fraud protection and credit risk reduction).
--

 **Public Profile**
 Keep in mind that if your profile is public, your content will be visible to anyone on the App and can also be accessed or shared by friends or followers as well as by third parties, such as search engines, content aggregators and news sites.
 You can change who can see content each time you upload content.
 In addition, you can change your profile to the default private profile by changing your setting to 'Personal Account' in the “Manage My Account” settings.